GeeInUs/TrustedBankAutomation/README.md

 # Test Framework Stack
 - SpecFlow
+- Git
 - Selenium WEBDRIVER
 - Fluet Assertion
 - SQL Server
+- Chrome Browser Version 83.0.4103.116 (Official Build) (64-bit)
+- Java JDK

-# Running tests
+# Test Oracle

 The Project is set-up testing in a data-driven approach to testing

 Tests are organized into the major features with each feature having data and properties mimicking examples of how the features will work in reality.

 To exemplify, the Registration Feature is further divided into Environments that hold test data that will drive testing of the feature.